cbdevnet/midimonster/backends/atem.md

 #### Channel specification

 ATEM switchers offer a wide array of functionality.
-To break these functionalities down into manageable logical sections and ultimately map them to MIDIMonster channels, they have been mapped to feature "subsystems".
+To break these functionalities down into manageable logical sections and ultimately map them to MIDIMonster channels, they have been segmented into feature "subsystems".

 Some of the larger models support multiple mix effects (M/Es).
 All MIDIMonster channels of the `atem` backend can be prefixed with `me<n>.` to apply to a specific M/E (where that is supported by the command).